Thorlabs/Insights_and_Applications/Tracking Solar Telescope/README.md

 - **pyKinesis.py** - A class that wraps the basic commands of the Kinesis serial communication protocol into a more user friendly interface

-- **solarTrackingGUI.py** - A program that runs a small GUI for altering the telescope offsets and to disable the solar tracking.
+- **solarTrackingGUI.py** - A program that runs a small GUI for altering the telescope alignment offsets and to disable the solar tracking.
 This generates a .json config file for communicating tracking parameters with the tracking script.

 	![solarTrackingGUI](https://github.com/Thorlabs/Insights_and_Applications/blob/main/Tracking%20Solar%20Telescope/assetts/SolarTrackingGUI.PNG)